asjad99/ML-ops/README.md

 About/Scope:

 - We present an iterative framework for designing real-world machine learning systems.
--  We take a system level view of things and architect a solution based on  business requirements.
-- The end goal of this framework is to build a system that is deployable, reliable, and scalable.
+-  We take a system level view of things and architect a solution based on  business requirements where the end goal of this framework is to build a system that is deployable, reliable, and scalable.
+- Enterprise grade ML, a term mentioned in [a paper put forth by Microsoft](https://arxiv.org/abs/1909.00084), refers to ML applications where there is a high level of scrutiny for data handling, model fairness, user privacy, and debuggability.
+While toy problems that data scientists solve on laptops using a csv dataset could be intellectually challenging, they are not enterprise grade machine learning problems.
+- In deployment (via containers or spark applications, for example), governance becomes paramount, especially in regulated environments.
+Data lineage, data versioning, model versioning, model explainability, model monitoring are all front and center.
+- Examples of System Design/Data Engineering tasks include:
+  - Ingest data from a data source
+  - Build and maintain a data warehouse
+  - create a data pipeline
+  - create an analytics table for a specific use case
+  - migrate data to cloud
+  - schedule and automate pipelines
+  - backfill data
+  - debug data quality issues
+  - optimize queries
+  - design a database

 | Task/Topic                                         | Description of sub-tasks/Topics                              | Selected Tools                                            | Theory/Notes                                                 | Example Code                                                 |
 | -------------------------------------------------- | :----------------------------------------------------------- | --------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |